How does a Binary MLM Plan Work?

 Binary commissions are paid based on the leg with the least volume (weak leg).

 Weak leg (Sales leg): The leg with low sales is the weak leg on a binary tree.
-Commissions are calculated based on this weak leg.
+Binary commissions are calculated based on this weak leg.
 It can be either left or right, based on Sales Volume (SV).

 Strong leg (profit leg): The leg in the binary tree with higher sales volume is known as a strong leg.